sdc-ad/CryptoExchangeTask/README.md

 The project also serves an Open API JSON on `/openapi/v1.json` and the file `CryptoExchangeTask.WebAPI.http` can be used to submit requests to the service too.

+The exchange JSON files are copied into the Data folder by the build.
+You can replace these files after building for different exchange data.

 ## Docker Support
 The Web API project contains a Dockerfile and there is a docker-compose file at the root of this solution.
 Running `docker compose up` in this folder will build and run the Web API in Docker.
 It will expose the service on ports 8080 (http) and 8081 (https).